Rekindling wins the 2017 Melbourne Cup

 Known as "the race that stops a nation," workplaces and schools across Australia regularly grind to a halt every November to watch the event.

-Run over 3,200 meters, the race was first held in 1861 and is now regularly attended by tens of thousands of hopeful punters.
+Run over 3,200 meters, the race was first held in 1861 and is now regularly attended by tens of thousands of racegoers.
 The event has grown so large it is now a public holiday in parts of Australia.

+O'Brien is the son of famed Irish trainer Aidan O'Brien, whose horse Johannes Vermeer came in second to his son's stallion.
+"I can't quite believe it, this is unbelievable," Joseph told Channel 7 reporters.

 Ahead of the race, British horse Marmelo and German thoroughbred Almandin were favorites to win in what was considered a fairly open field.